litchie/exult-ios/exult/trunk/content/bgkeyring/Readme.txt

 	Secondly (and just as importantly), this mod is will *not* work in Exult 1.2, nor it will work on any but *the* latest snapshots.
 There were some bugs I had to fix to get everything working as is.

-	With that out of the way: there are two ways to install the mod:

-	1) If you are using DOS/Windows, you can use the supplied batch files.
-	   Unzip the mod to your Black Gate folder (so that, for example, the "Install.bat" file is at "BlackGate/Keyring/Install.bat").
-	   Make sure that the mod's folder is at the same level as your STATIC folder!
-Then run the "Install.bat" file to install.
-You can also run "Make & Install.bat" to compile the usecode and install -- but you must have UCC to do so, and at a very specific location too.
-	2) Copy the contents of the "data" folder to your BG's PATCH folder.
+	With that out of the way: to install the mod, simply unzip the contents of the zip file into your Black Gate's 'mods' folder.
+By default (that is, unless you changed it specifically in your 'Exult.cfg' file), this would be the 'mods' subdirectory of the path you set for Black Gate in your 'Exult.cfg' file.
+There are two optional (but highly recommended) additional steps you may want to perform:

+	OPTIONAL: You can create a shortcut to start Exult directly in the Keyring mod.
+To do so, make sure that the command-line is similar to the following example:
+		<path to Exult>\Exult --bg --mod keyring
+	You can use the supplied 'Keyring.ico' file for the shortcut (if you use Windows) or use the supplied 'Keyring.png' file to make your own icon for other OSes.

 	OPTIONAL: If you like, you can set new key bindings to BG to use the keyring with a keyboard shortcut.
 You will have to edit the file "bgdefaultkeys.txt".
 If you want to make it work like SI does, delete the line "K		try_keys" and add the following two lines:
 		Alt-K		try_keys
 		K		useitem			1100	# Use keyring
+	For the time being, you cannot specify custom key bindings on a per-mod basis, but this may possibly change in future versions of Exult.

 3	Contributing to this mod
 ----------------------------
-	If you have any bugs that you would like to see fixed -- or that you *have* fixed -- please send it to me!
-Use the e-mail above.
+	If you have any bugs that you would like to see fixed -- or that you *have* fixed -- please send them to me!
+You can either e-mail them to me or you can post them in the Exult Phorum.

 4	Using it in your own mods
 -----------------------------